caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/reduction/flag/index.rst.txt

 **[relevant workers:** :ref:`flag`, :ref:`crosscal`, :ref:`selfcal`, :ref:`line`\ **]**

-Several Caracal workers can flag visibilities.
+Several CARACal workers can flag visibilities.
 The most obvious one is the :ref:`flag` worker.
 However, the :ref:`crosscal` and :ref:`selfcal` workers can also flag based on both  gains and visibilities; and the :ref:`line` worker can flag solar RFI and potential continuum subtraction errors.

-If necessary, users can navigate through the different flagging steps thanks to the flag versions saved to disk by Caracal.
+If necessary, users can navigate through the different flagging steps thanks to the flag versions saved to disk by CARACal.
 Most workers can indeed rewind the flags to a specified version, which allows users to correct errors or repeat certain processing steps without too much effort.

-Here we explain the Caracal's management of flag versions, and describe the :ref:`flag` worker.
-The flagging done by the other workers mentioned above is described elsewhere in the :ref:`reduction` section of this Caracal :ref:`manual`.
+Here we explain the CARACal's management of flag versions, and describe the :ref:`flag` worker.
+The flagging done by the other workers mentioned above is described elsewhere in the :ref:`reduction` section of this CARACal :ref:`manual`.

 ---------------------------
 Management of flag versions
 ---------------------------

-Every run of a Caracal worker that can result in new flags saves two flag version to disc: one before and one after the worker run.
+Every run of a CARACal worker that can result in new flags saves two flag version to disc: one before and one after the worker run.
 These flag versions are called:

 * *<prefix>_<worker_name>_before*